 Malocclusion is a common dental condition that can affect your oral health.
 The word itself means “bad bite” and it occurs when the upper teeth do not meet up with the lower teeth in the proper position.
-This can lead to many different problems including pain, difficulty chewing food, TMJ disorder, facial asymmetry and more.
+This can lead to many different problems including pain, difficulty chewing food, facial asymmetry and more.
 In this blog post we will discuss malocclusion and how it affects your oral health.

 Types of Malocclusion